We continue from Spain.

 With three very long names

-This probably isn’t the atmosphere to compare and contrast the subtle differences among three sweet German rieslings, but it’s still fun to try.
+This probably isn’t the atmosphere to compare and contrast the subtle differences among three sweet German rieslings, but it’s still fun to try a little of three different varieties.
 These go from sweet to sweeter to sweetest, just like me after one drink, two drinks, and three drinks.
-I can’t offer much more guidance than this is a good option for those that enjoy sweet white wines.
+I can’t offer much more guidance than this is a good option for those who enjoy sweet white wines.

 Villa Wolf Pinot Noir – $5

-Overall, Germany offers a strong selection of lineup of food and drink.
-The Schinkennudeln and Apple Strudel are definitely worth stopping to enjoy and you can also order the Zwickel Pilsner here as well.
+Overall, Germany offers a strong lineup of food and drink.
+The Schinkennudeln and Apple Strudel are definitely worth stopping to enjoy; you can also order the Weihenstephaner without having to get in line at the Brewer’s Collection.
 Consider a Riesling Flight to try out three different interpretations of riesling and consider the Pinor Noir if red wines are more your thing.
 It’s a good year in Germany.